Union Political Movement

+The bloc's members were the Democracy at Home Party (PPDA; left in April 2021), the Liberal Party (PL), the National Liberal Party (PNL), the Romanian Popular Party (PPR) and the Save Bessarabia Union (USB).
+On 13 May 2021, the MPU suspended its activity until after the 2021 Moldovan parliamentary election after disagreements over participation in the election.

 History

-On 15 January 2020, Mișcarea Politică Unirea (MPU) was established by five political parties: the Liberal Party (PL), the National Liberal Party (PNL), the Romanian Popular Party (PPR), the Democracy at Home Party (PPDA) and the Save Bessarabia Union (USB).
+On 15 January 2020, the Union Political Movement (MPU) was established by five political parties: the Liberal Party (PL), the National Liberal Party (PNL), the Romanian Popular Party (PPR), the Democracy at Home Party (PPDA) and the Save Bessarabia Union (USB).
 The agreement by which its creation was agreed was signed by the leaders of the five parties in front of the Bust of Mihai Eminescu in the Alley of Classics in Chișinău, the Moldovan capital.
 This was done in celebration of the 170th anniversary of the birth of the famous Romanian poet Mihai Eminescu.
-The parties pledged to participate jointly in the upcoming legislative, local and presidential elections in Moldova.
+The parties pledged to participate jointly under the format of the new political bloc in the upcoming parliamentary, local and presidential elections in Moldova.

 Vasile Costiuc, the president of the PPDA, said that this was the first step towards "the constitution of a large movement, with national support" and that its aim was "to stop the expansionism of the Russian Empire".
 For his part, Dorin Chirtoacă, head of the PL, said that this was the movement that had been awaited for 30 years and expressed his desire to see Moldova within the European Union, NATO and as part of a Greater Romania.
-PPR leader Tatiana Potâng mentioned that this movement was a response "to the demands of society that the syndicalist [unionist] forces unite" and that they chose 15 January for Eminescu to "not only to be our witness, but also to mark the supreme instance of this act".
+PPR leader Tatiana Potîng mentioned that this movement was a response "to the demands of society that the syndicalist [unionist] forces unite" and that they chose 15 January for Eminescu to "not only to be our witness, but also to mark the supreme instance of this act".
 Valeriu Munteanu, the captain of the USB, said that "the only chance for a better life for the citizens is to repair a serious historical error by reuniting Bessarabia with Romania", which as he said, was something "complicated but inevitable".
 Finally, Ion Calmac, president of the PNL, said that "we urge other political forces to make mature decisions and to join our movement".

 On 23 May, the MPU demanded the resignation of the Prime Minister Ion Chicu and the removal of his Romanian citizenship.
 This was due to a Facebook fight between Chicu and the Romanian MEP Siegfried Mureșan in which he called Romania as "the most corrupt country in Europe".
 Other Moldovan political figures also voiced opposition to Chicu's comments, and he eventually apologized.